 The Selection Committee's decision is final and not eligible for appeal.
 It cannot be contested or subject to explanation or justification.
+Individual feedback will not be provided.

 If selected for an OWSD Early Career fellowship, kindly note that OWSD must be informed by the fellow of additional/supplementary grants, funds and bursaries that have been awarded in connection with her research, specifying the donor, amount, duration and purpose of the grant.
 Please note that funding from other sources is seen as a positive demonstration of concept and feasibility as long as resources requested expand and supplement activities and resources rather than duplicate them.